 Yet another hacker enthusiastic about anything electronic that is weird, interesting or obscure at any level, from FPGAs to advanced functional type systems.
 His free time is spent making sure Warsaw Hackerspace survives yet another year.

 A programmer interested in cryptography, reverse engineering, hardware, and reverse engineering hardware.
-For some reason, people keep mistaking him for a security specialist.
+For some reason, people keep mistaking her for a security specialist.

 IRC: mwk on freenode